crysalead-js/dom-layer/README.md

 ### The different type of nodes

 Out of the box, two objects `Tag` and `Text` are available for representing DOM elements.
-But since this objects control their rendering, you should be able to build your custom "widget" based on the `Tag` one, but you will probably don't ever need it.
+But you should be able to build your custom "widget" based on the `Tag` one thought you probably won't need it.

 #### Example

-Let's build the virtual representation of `<div id="message">Hello World</div>`.
+As an example, let's build the virtual representation of `<div id="message">Hello World</div>`.

 ```js
 var Tag = require("dom-layer/node/tag");